Empirical Analysis of Pull Requests for Google Summer of Code

 \section{Introduction}

-Majority of the software engineering education research are usually directed towards students within formal academic setting.
-Unfortunately, these traditional approaches to software engineering education often limit students' exposure and engagement to real-world projects; thereby, failing to fully harness their potential and creativity \cite{garousi2019aligning},\cite{garousi2019closing}.
-The industry has often noted that fresh graduates have limited exposure to real-world projects and are often ill-equipped to deal with industrial projects \cite{brechner2003},\cite{brng2013essence},\cite{ radermacher2013},\cite{radermacher2014}.
-A number of approaches such as internships and university-industry collaboration on capstone projects have been designed to expose students to real-world projects and provide valuable industrial experience.
-However, these initiatives often require an active industry partner, and this may not be feasible in all places at all times.
+Most software engineering education research targets students in formal academic settings.
+Unfortunately, traditional approaches to software engineering education in these academic settings often limit students' exposure to and engagement with real-world projects, failing to fully harness their potential and creativity \cite{garousi2019aligning},\cite{garousi2019closing}.
+The industry frequently notes that fresh graduates have limited exposure to real-world projects and are often ill-equipped handle industrial challenges \cite{brechner2003},\cite{brng2013essence},\cite{ radermacher2013},\cite{radermacher2014}.
+Initiatives such as internships and university-industry collaborations on capstone projects have been designed to provide students with valuable industrial experience.
+However, these initiatives often require active industrial partnerships, which may not be always feasible.

-In the same vein, open-source software communities are continuously in need of new contributors to maintain and sustain the code base.
-Contributions to open source can be publicly verified and may be used to demonstrate competence during a job search.
-Furthermore, open-source code repositories are abundant, easy to access, and provide real-world examples that are needed to prepare students for the industry.
-Therefore, recruiting students to work on open-source code repositories will equip students with the necessary industrial experience, provide publicly-verifiable evidence of competence that can be useful for students during a job search, and help with the needed pool of contributors necessary to maintain an open-source code base.
+Open-source software communities continuously need new contributors to maintain and sustain their codebase.
+Contributions to open source can be publicly verified and may demonstrate competence during job searches.
+Open-source code repositories are abundant, easily accessible, and provide real-world examples that are essential to prepare students for the industry.
+Therefore, recruiting students to work on open-source code repositories equips the students with industrial experience, publicly-verifiable evidence of competence, and helps sustain the pool of contributors needed for open-source projects.